What is yoga?

 This breathing exercise should balance Ida and Pingala so that Sushumna, which is situated in the

-your pinkie and ringfinger and your middel and indexfinger while the thumb is for itself.
+your pinkie and ring finger and your middle and index finger while the thumb is for itself.
 The thumb

-blocks the right nostril, pinkie and ringfinger block the left nostril, index and middelfinger can lean
+blocks the right nostril, pinkie and ring finger block the left nostril, index and middle finger can lean

-on the forhead or be tucked in.
-In these techniques you will work with blocking one nostril while
+on the forehead or be tucked in.
+In these techniques, you will work with blocking one nostril while

 using the other.

 – Technique1: Preparatory practice block right nostril, inhale and exhale through left 5

 times.
 Repeat with right nostril while blocking the left.
 5 times.
 Complete the round with